HolmesShuan/Dynamic-Network-Surgery-Caffe-Reimplementation/README.md

 * We make the selection of hyperparameter clear and convincing.
 (May `differ` from official version but more `readable`)
 * We re-adjust the organization of the code.<br>
 You may `monitor the change of weights sparsity` of convolutional layers and innerproduct layers.
-* We re-write the original convolutional layer and innerproduct layer instead of creating new classes.<br>
+* We re-write the original convolution layer and innerproduct layer instead of creating new classes.<br>
 It will be easier to reuse the exisiting `.prototxt` of standard Caffe framework.

 ## How to use ?